dune-project/dune-testpypi/README.md

 3. On the right click 'Run workflow' which opens a window with some fields to fill out.
 Select the corresponding branches in core and fem modules.
 4. Click the 'Run workflow' button to start the process.

+__Note__: if you can not see a 'Run workflow' button then you need to be added to the 'dune-project' group.
+Please ask somebody to do that.

 Running locally
 ---------------